 - Individual Consultation & Resources – Brain injury specialists provide support and resources for more than 4,000 inquiries from survivors, caregivers and professionals each year to ensure that the often complex and overwhelming challenges they face are negotiated more easily and effectively.
 Contacts are made through BIAC’s toll-free HelpLine, email, social media and individual in-person consultations.

 - Outreach & Education – Through its Prevention & Education Programs, BIAC works to increase awareness and understanding of brain injury and its prevention through school, professional and community presentations.
 BIAC’s Annual Conference is Connecticut’s premiere brain injury education program, drawing more than 275 professionals each year to learn the latest developments in the field.

 - Support Groups & Social Events – BIAC sponsors numerous support groups throughout Connecticut that provide information, support and encouragement to survivors, their loved ones and caregivers, while offering social events and opportunities such as picnics and our Spring Social.

 - Legislative Advocacy – BIAC advocates for legislation to improve the quality of life for people living with brain injuries while supporting initiatives that help to prevent brain injuries from occurring.

-- Brain Injury Navigator – This new fee-for-service launching in 2020 will provide customized, in-depth and personal direction from an expert in brain injuring, helping those whose needs go beyond the work of our free Helpline.
+- Brain Injury Navigator – This fee-for-service provides customized, in-depth and personal direction from an expert in brain injuring, helping those whose needs go beyond the work of our free Helpline.